Xstrata investors to vote on Glencore deal on November 20

-LONDON Shareholders in miner Xstrata XTA.L will vote on a $33 billon proposed takeover by trader Glencore (GLEN.L) on November 20, Glencore said in a statement on Thursday.
+LONDON Shareholders in miner Xstrata XTA.L will vote on a $33 (20.45 pounds) billon proposed takeover by trader Glencore (GLEN.L) on November 20, Glencore said in a statement on Thursday.

 The vote will take place ten months after Glencore first approached Xstrata.
 The deal is back on after the commodities trader in September bowed to investor pressure and raised its bid to 3.05 new shares for every Xstrata share from an earlier ratio of 2.8.